Create a teaming interest

 | Withdrawn | You have ended the teaming interest.
 It is removed from the opportunity's Teaming tab. |

 You change the status from Manage on the interest's detail page.
-The available actions depend on the current state and your intent — see Respond to teaming requests for how matching, locking in a team, and disbanding work in practice.
+The available actions depend on the current status and your role — see Respond to teaming requests for how matching, locking in a team, and disbanding work in practice.

 Common questions